 Today I’ll show you how to paint an “inverted” plasma glow with a super hot plasma core in the centre of the weapon.
-Suitable for all sorts of plasma weapons, plasma guns, pistols, calivers, and more.
+Suitable for all sorts of plasma weapons: Tactical Space Marines’ plasma guns, plasma pistols, Primaris Hellblasters’ plasma incinerators, Skitarii plasma calivers, and many more.
 Find out more in this tutorial.

 How to paint an “inverted” plasma glow